masonMO25/react-portfolio/README.md

-# Welcome to my Portfolio!
+# Welcome to my React Portfolio!

 ## What this app does
 This portfolio showcases various projects created throughout my Washington University coding bootcamp.
 It has an about me section and a downloadable resume.